ForBio and MEDUSA course: Evolution and Diversity of Meiobenthos

 Course scope

 Meiofauna (organisms with size between 32 μm and 500 μm) plays fundamental role in marine ecosystems both in the coastal areas and in the deep sea being one of the most abundant and diverse components of marine benthic communities.
-The course aims to train students in methods used in sampling and identification of major groups of marine meiobenthos: nematodes, harpacticoid copepods, tardigrades, kinorynchs, gnathostomulids, priapulids, gastrotrichs, acoels, annelids, cnidarians, and molluscs.
-The course will include sampling in the intertidal zone and in the subtidal areas using the research fleet of WSBS, laboratory work covering sample processing and extraction techniques, taxonomical identification of selected groups, use of scanning electron microscopy (SEM) and confocal laser scanning microscopy (cLSM), molecular identification of selected organisms.
-Theoretical part of the course will include daily lectures on diversity of marine meiofauna, evolutionary processes such as progenesis and miniaturization taking place in the interstitial environment and ecological (species interactions) and biogeographical (meofaunal paradox) aspects in meiobenthic studies.
+The course aims to provide students with knowledge on morphology and diversity in main groups of marine meiofauna, evolutionary processes such as progenesis and miniaturization taking place in the interstitial environment, and ecological and biogeographical aspects in meiobenthic studies.

 Assignment and credits